curl/curl/docs/SSLCERTS.md

 operating system trusts, or the set one of the known browsers trust.
 That is basically trust via someone else you trust.
-You should just be aware that modern operating systems and browsers are setup to trust *hundreds* of companies and recent years several such CAs have been found untrustworthy.
+You should just be aware that modern operating systems and browsers are setup to trust *hundreds* of companies and in recent years several such CAs have been found untrustworthy.

 Certificate Verification
 ------------------------